dialchain/dial/README.md

 The Dial allows a participant to perform some computation intensive work and use the resulting proof (PoW) to pay for the execution of a service.
 The service execution process transforms the provided PoW into a coin.
 This resulting coin is subsequently used in the Dial network as a mean of payment.

 ## Reputation
 The reputation of a participant is the cumulated amount of PoW performed by that participant so far.
-This reputation exposes the participant to priviledges:
+This reputation exposes the participant to privileges:
 - the registration as a service provider requires a participant to justify controll over a defined amount of cummulated PoW (called reputation)
-- the amount of PoW required to subbmit a publication request is an inverse factor of the reputation of a participant.
-The bigger the reputaation of a participant, the lesser is the PoW required from the participant for the submission of a publication request.
+- the amount of PoW required to submit a publication request is an inverse factor of the reputation of a participant.
+The bigger the reputation of a participant, the lesser is the PoW required from the participant for the submission of a publication request.

-The reputation of a participant can also be attached to some operations as a guaaranty of not double spending.
+The reputation of a participant can also be attached to some operations as a guaranty of not double spending.
 Speeding up the off chain transaction of token and increasing the annonymity of the overall echosystem.

 ## Reducing Opportunistic Behavior
-With respect the open and permissionless character of the Dial, coin production must be designed such as to have the total coin supply reflect the volume of activity performed in the Dial network.
+With respect to the open and permissionless character of the Dial, coin production must be designed such as to have the total coin supply reflect the volume of activity performed in the Dial network.
 With this in mind, the Dial wants to prevent participant (1)  from performing work just with the purpose of increasing the coin supply, (2) from extracting additional value out of the coin production process (e.g. by producing work for service requests directed to service providers known in advance).

 In order to prevent opportunistic behavior, the Dial limits the conversion of PoW to coin to services which by their nature do not allow participants to behave oppotunistic.
 Currently identified services are:
 - The publication service.
 - The coin bundling service.

 In this same rationale, the Dial allows a participant to attach it's reputation to an operation as a guaranty of honesty.
-Misbehavior will then lead to the participant loosing this reputation.
+Misbehavior will then lead to the participant losing this reputation.